-Jamie has this image in her mind of the perfect family, the picture perfect life.
-But pictures can be faked.
-Perfect is what you make it.
-Perfect isn't always obvious, and it takes a severe reality check and a moment of heartbreak like none she's felt in ten years to make Jamie see what has been in front of her all along.
+Pictures can be faked.
+And sometimes, perfect is what you make with what you have.
+It takes a severe reality check and another heartbreak to make Jamie see what has been in front of her all along.

 EXCERPT